 Sunflower oil doesn't have the shelf life of other oils, so if you plan to use some in a recipe, you should also plan to get it used up within about six months or so.
 Rancid oils are really pretty gross.

 Sunflower oil is high in Vitamins A, D, and E, and your skin will love some of that sunflower oil!
 This is another oil to use somewhat sparingly in soaps, but is great to use in body care products that will be used relatively quickly.

-Other Useful Oils & Butters:
+Additional Useful Oils & Butters to Consider:

 8) Apricot Kernel Oil

 Apricot Kernel Oil is a great substitute for Almond Oil if you are allergic to tree nuts.
 If you decide to substitute out the almond oil in a soap recipe for apricot kernel oil, be sure to run your numbers through a soap calculator.
 I'll provide links at the end of the article and address this a bit further.